Ashwin7mak/qbui/ui/wdio/APPIUMREADME.md

 ##Overview:
-Appium is an open-source tool for automating mobile web on iOS and Android platforms.Mobile web apps are web apps accessed using a mobile browser (Appium supports Safari on iOS and Chrome or the built-in ‘Browser’ app on Android).
+Appium is an open-source tool for automating mobile web on iOS and Android platforms.
+Mobile web apps are web apps accessed using a mobile browser (Appium supports Safari on iOS and Chrome or the built-in ‘Browser’ app on Android).

 For more info on Appium please see their website here: [http://appium.io/getting-started.html?lang=en)].